feizc/resume/index.md

 ## Publications

-* A Difficulty-Aware Curriculum for Caption Generator Learning
+* Train or Not?
+A Difficulty-Aware Curriculum for Caption Generator Learning

   Zhengcong Fei